mhogg/pyvxray/README.md

 ##Documentation

-See website for information on pyvXRAY: http://pypi.python.org/pypi/pyvXRAY
+The documentation can be found on the project [website](https://code.google.com/p/pyvxray/)

 ## Help

-For help post a question on the `project support page <https://groups.google.com/forum/#!forum/pyvxray>`_
+For help post a question on the [project support page](https://groups.google.com/forum/#!forum/pyvxray)